FXinnovation/fx-terraform-module-azurerm-diagnostics-logging/examples/disabled/README.md

-# Default example
+# Disabled example

-This will create some basic resource related to the diasgnostic settings.
+This will not create any resource.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements